bchan25/spinning-cube/README.md

 # spinning-cube
-Practice using GitHub with Unity
+This project is for me to practice using GitHub with a Unity Project.